Jeff Humphrey 602-242-0210 ext 222

 Elizabeth Slown 505-248-6909

-The 5 ¾-inch flycatcher breeds and rears it chicks in late spring and through the summer in dense vegetation along streams, rivers, wetlands and reservoirs in the arid Southwest.
-The flycatcher migrates to Mexico, Central, and possibly northern South America for the non-breeding season.
+The 5 ¾-inch flycatcher breeds and rears it chicks in late spring and through the summer in dense riparian vegetation along streams, rivers, wetlands and reservoirs in the arid Southwest (

-All comments should be mailed, faxed or e-mailed to the Service by [Insert Date], 2004.
+All comments, including those derived from the meetings, are to be mailed, faxed or e-mailed to the Service within 45 days of the Federal Register notice publication.
 Send to Field Supervisor, Arizona Ecological Services Field Office, 2321 W. Royal Palm Rd., Ste 103, Phoenix, AZ 85021, or email to WIFLcomments@fws.gov or fax to 602-242-2513.
 Documents relevant to flycatcher critical habitat and recovery planning are available at http://arizonaes.fws.gov or by contacting the address above.

 Once critical habitat has been proposed (September 2004), the Service will again seek public comment and formal public hearings to review the proposal and supporting economic and National Environmental Policy Act evaluations.